2 Exploring Candy database

 1. Open the database.

-• On the status bar you see
+• The status bar shows

-2.11.2 Modifying filter
+2.11.2 Modifying a Filter

 Task 2.9 File: candy365.accdb